Stanford Woods Institute for the Environment

 Associate Professor of Civil and Environmental Engineering and Senior Fellow at the Woods Institute for the Environment

-Current Research and Scholarly InterestsProfessor Davis’ research and teaching is focused at the interface of engineered water supply and sanitation systems and their users in developing countries.
+Current Research and Scholarly InterestsProfessor Davis’ research and teaching is focused at the interface of engineered water supply and sanitation systems and their users, particularly in low- and middle-income countries.
 With a background in public health, infrastructure planning, and environmental science & engineering, Davis explores questions related to interventions that trigger household investment in water, sanitation, and hygiene improvements; the features of water and sanitation services that users value and why; and the health and economic impacts of improvements in water supply and sanitation.
-She has conducted field research in more than a dozen countries, including most recently Kenya, Mozambique, and Bangladesh.
+She has conducted field research in more than 20 countries, including most recently Kenya, Zambia, and Bangladesh.

 Giulio De Leo